e-v-s/CTI-case-study/docs/07-novo-ataque-seg-email.md

   </div>
 </div>

-On the page, credentials (username and password) were entered to see backend behavior.
-As shown below, a `POST` request is sent to the malicious site’s AJAX server with the credentials in plaintext. **It’s obvious the attack’s goal was credential harvesting.**
+On the page, credentials (username and password) were entered to see back-end behavior.
+As shown below, a `POST` request is sent to the malicious site’s AJAX server with the credentials in plaintext. **Clearly the attacker’s goal was credential harvesting.**

 <div style="display: flex;">
   <div style="justify-items: center; margin: 50px;">